Eliav2/how-react-hooks-work/README.md

 **So what is a render?**

-- **when it happens** - a 'render' will occur on a React component as a result of an event that changed the state of this component. the render will propagate down to each child of this component and will trigger a `render` recursively on them as well. for example - `onClick` event which called `setState`. another example is the 'Mount' event, which will trigger a render on a component and any of his children recursively on the first render.
+- **when it happens** - a 'render' is triggered as a result of an event that changed the state of a React component. this trigger will propagate down to each child of this component and will trigger a `render` recursively on them as well. for example - `onClick` event which called `setState`. another example is the 'Mount' event, which will trigger a render on a component and any of his children recursively on the first render.
 - **what it means** - when a 'render' is triggered on a React component - the Component body would be re-executed(or the component render method on class component), this will also execute the function body recursively on each child.
 At the end of these operations - we get an updated React-tree of this component and all of Its children. this React-tree is passed to the React renderer and the renderer would update the sub dom-tree of this component if needed.